matkrin/bashd/README.md

 ### References

-- Function calls in document
+- Function calls in current document and sourced files
-- Variable usage in document
+- Variable usage in current document and sourced files
+- Function calls in workspace file which source the current file
+- Variable usage in workspace file which source the current file
 - Depending on `ReferenceContext.includeDeclaration` function declarations and variable assignments